nfstream/nfstream/README.rst

 **nfstream main features**

-* **Performance:** nfstream was designed to be fast, CPU savvy and small memory fingerprint.
+* **Performance:** nfstream was designed to be fast with a small CPU and memory footprint.
 * **Layer-7 visibility:** nfstream dissection is based on nDPI_ (~300 applications including Tor, Messenger, WhatsApp, etc.).
 * **Flexibility:** add a flow metric in 2 lines of code using nfstream plugins method.
 * **Machine Learning oriented:** add your trained model as an NFStreamClassifier_.

-**examples of use**
+**Use**

-* Dealing with a big pcap file and just want to see flow informations stored in as a csv file or pandas Dataframe? nfstream make this path easier in few lines:
+* Dealing with a big pcap file and just want to aggregate it as network flows? nfstream make this path easier in few lines:

 .. code-block:: python